abbottk/cs519-Project/Deliverables/InstallmentFinal/InstallmentFinal.md

 2. One of Fred's parents has handed Fred their mobile device in order to keep em busy while they do something else.
 Fred decides e wants to watch "Frozen," but can't remember the name of the movie only "Olaf".

 ### Mainstreamer Population
-3. Miki's preschooler has been watching movies on eir mobile device, and now e wants to listen to music while e works out.
-E needs to switch accounts in order to revert to eir settings.
+3. Miki wants to listen to some new music that e has heard about from friends.
+E doesn't know much about the artist, and wants to learn more about them before listening to their music.

 ## Prototype
 1. Included in file upload as "overviewSwitching.pdf" as well.